mikeogunmakin/brick-by-brick/README.md

 # Journey to becoming a Renaissance Data Scientist (j2rds)

-A living repository of my journey in data science
+A living repository of my journey in data science.
 Each folder or note represents a small step forward: skills stacked, concepts clarified, and experiments run.

 ## 🎯 Purpose
 This repo is my personal knowledge base for: